swethapadhu/Lung-Segmentation/README.md

-This module contains a deep CNN network based on the U-net architecture using pyhton and Keras The data set contained 2D & 3D lung CT scan images
+This module contains a deep CNN network based on the U-net architecture using pyhton and Keras.

+The data set contained 2D & 3D lung CT scan images.